Heat pumps

 More information

-The air to air case studies uses relatively large pumps to heat the air just enough to make people comfortable for an hour of use, contrary to our recommendation to move to radiant heating or heated seating instead, perhaps with a small heat pump on low to keep the building at a reasonable setback temperature.
-As a community we need a better understanding of how to model buildings to know when this is a reasonable approach to take.
+The air to air case studies uses relatively large pumps to heat the air just enough to make people comfortable for an hour of use without running the pumps all the time.
+As a community we need a better understanding of when to choose radiant heating or heated seated versus when to take this approach.